 We utilize a new store opening team which consists of experienced restaurant managers who are dedicated to the opening of our new restaurants.
 This team generally arrives at a new restaurant site two to three months in advance of the restaurant opening date and coordinates all staffing and training matters for that new restaurant.
-However, due to opening six restaurants in a period of approximately 120 days, the team was not able to train at each location for our typical two to three-month time period in connection with our most recent openings.
+However, due to opening six restaurants in a period of approximately 120 days in the last quarter of 2007 and first quarter of 2008, the team was not able to train at each location for our typical two to three-month time period in connection with our most recent openings.
 We believe that a dedicated team delivers a more disciplined opening process and ensures adherence to our company s exacting standards and culture.
+In the third quarter of 2008, we initiated a greater involvement of our district operators in our store openings to enhance the opening process and provide more consistency of training.
+Additionally, we are committed to balance store opening schedules in the future to avoid clustering of store openings in a short period of time.

 We have developed our restaurants using proceeds from the sale of our securities, building and equipment financing and cash flow from operations.
-We built units 4-9, 11-14 and 16-25 based upon the prototype we developed in early 2003.
+We built units 4-9, 11-14 and 16-26 based upon the prototype we developed in early 2003.
 In 2004 and 2005, we retrofitted units 1-3 to conform to this prototype model.
 In 2005 and 2006, we developed units 10 and 15, respectively, which were conversions of existing restaurants.
-With the exception of units 1-3 and 15, we developed all of our units under our multi-site development agreement with a commercial developer that provides us with assistance in site selection, construction management and financing for new restaurants.
-Under the development agreement, we lease the land and building of each new restaurant from the developer.
+With the exception of units 1-3 and 15, we developed all of our units under our multi-site development agreement with Dunham Capital Management, L.L.C.
+(Dunham), a commercial developer that provides us with construction management and financing for new restaurants.
+Under the development agreement, we lease the land and building of each restaurant developed by Dunham.

-In April 2008, we entered into a development agreement with United Properties Investment LLC ( United Properties ) for the development of up to 22 restaurants to be built between 2009 and 2012.
-As our developer, United Properties will be responsible for all costs related to the land and building of each restaurant.
-The development agreement provides for a cooperative process between United Properties and our management for the selection of restaurant sites and the development of restaurants on those sites, scheduling for the development and construction of each restaurant once a location is approved.
+In April 2008, we entered into a development agreement with United Properties Investment LLC (United Properties) for the development of up to 22 restaurants to be built between 2009 and 2012.
+As our new developer, United Properties will be responsible for all costs related to the land and building of each restaurant.
+The development agreement provides for a cooperative process between United Properties and our management for the selection of restaurant sites and the development of restaurants on those sites and scheduling for the development and construction of each restaurant once a location is approved.
 We will lease each restaurant developed under this agreement from United Properties.

-We believe that our operating results will fluctuate significantly because of several factors, including the timing of new restaurant openings and related expenses, profitability of new restaurants, changes in food and labor costs, increases or decreases in comparable restaurant sales, general economic conditions, consumer confidence in the economy, changes in consumer preferences, competitive factors, the skill and experience of our restaurant-level management teams and weather conditions.
+We believe that our operating results will fluctuate significantly because of several factors, including the timing of new restaurant openings and related expenses, profitability of new restaurants, changes in food and labor costs, increases or decreases in comparable restaurant sales, general economic conditions, consumer confidence in the economy, changes in consumer preferences, nutritional concerns and discretionary spending patterns, competitive factors, the skill and experience of our restaurant-level management teams and weather conditions.